 This game had so many good things in it and one of them was the level design, the game wasn’t all that big but it was constructed in a way that made it very hard to find the exits yet it wasn’t too hard so i kept playing it even if i died a lot.

-The intro in the game is another high point and same with the scrolling system and refresh rate (50hz?) and while i do not know the artist i bet he came from the Demoscene as there is a few pretty cool effects in the game which feels like if they came from the scene.
+The intro in the game is another high point and same with the scrolling system and refresh rate (50hz?) and while i do not know the artist i bet he came from the Demoscene as there are a few pretty cool effects in the game which feels like if they came from the scene.

 The music is another high point, i recall we taped the Highscoresong and played it all the time and eventually, we ripped the song and mixed it in Protracker.
 Those were the days!.

-Verdict: Awesome box, game and intro.
+Verdict: Awesome box, game, and intro.
 Music tops it all off.

 Another cool title and one of those games that i really wanted to like but never really got into.